 The effects of drugs and alcohol can make it hard to think clearly, let alone make the best possible decisions about sex.
-While you’re under the influence of drugs or alcohol it is easy to make a decision you’ll regret later–decisions that can lead to a sexually transmitted infection or an unwanted pregnancy.
-Even worse, there are some people who will use the effects of alcohol and other drugs to force you into having sex with them.
+While you’re under the influence of drugs or alcohol, it is easy to make a decision you’ll regret later–decisions that can lead to a sexually transmitted infection or an unwanted pregnancy.
+Even worse, some people will use the effects of alcohol and other drugs to force you into having sex with them.

 Check Yourself: A resource for older teens to think in a focused way about their relationship with drugs and alcohol, and to consider whether their substance use risks turning into a problem for them.